microbug/pokemon-uranium-on-macos/README.md

 wineboot
 # install DLLs
 winetricks directplay directmusic dsound d3dx9_36 devenum dmsynth quartz
+# remove cache files
+rm -rf ~/.cache/wine ~/.cache/winetricks
 ```

 ### Add the game to the virtual Windows installation
+⏱ This step will take about 5 minutes

+- Option A:
-Go to [this Reddit post](https://www.reddit.com/r/pokemonuranium/comments/54dodq/updated_installer_patch_installers/) and click on the **Portable** link to download the game files.
-The installer won’t work so it needs to be the portable version!
-Extract the zip file once it has downloaded by double clicking on it.
+	- Go to [this Reddit post](https://www.reddit.com/r/pokemonuranium/comments/54dodq/updated_installer_patch_installers/) and click on the **Portable** link to download the game files.
+		- The installer doesn’t work under Wine so it needs to be the portable version!
+	- Extract the zip file once it has downloaded by double clicking on it (this might happen automatically depending on how your Mac is set up)
+- Option B:
+	- Install Pokémon Uranium on a Windows computer

-Alternatively, copy from an existing Windows installation the folder `C:\Program Files (x86)\Pokemon Uranium`.
+	- Copy the folder `C:\Program Files (x86)\Pokemon Uranium` to your Mac

-In Finder press SHIFT+CMD+G and type `~/pokemon_uranium/drive_c/Program Files (x86)` into the box, then hit enter.
-Move the `Pokemon Uranium` folder from either the extracted archive or the existing installation to the folder you are now in.
+- In Finder press SHIFT+CMD+G and type `~/pokemon_uranium/drive_c/Program Files (x86)` into the box, then hit enter
+- Move the `Pokemon Uranium` folder from whichever option you chose to **the folder you are now in**

 ### Run the game once to install fonts
+⏱ This step will take about 5 minutes

-Download the `Run Pokémon Uranium.command` file from this Git repository and run `chmod u+x ~/Downloads/Run Pokémon Uranium.command` in the Terminal.
-Move the file to `~/pokemon_uranium`.
-Double click the file to start Pokémon Uranium.
+- Download the `Run Pokémon Uranium.command` file from this Git repository by clicking the green `Clone or Download` button in the top right and selecting `Download ZIP`
+- Extract the .zip file (this might happen automatically depending on how your Mac is set up)
+- Move `Run Pokémon Uranium.command` in the resulting folder to `~/pokemon_uranium/Run Pokémon Uranium.command`
+- Run `xattr -dr com.apple.quarantine "~/pokemon_uranium/Run Pokémon Uranium.command"` in the Terminal
+	- This step removes (for this file only) the ‘unidentified developer’ that otherwise occurs when you try and run a file downloaded from the internet
+- Double click the file to start Pokémon Uranium

-The fonts will look a bit weird on this first run.
+- The fonts will look a bit weird on this first run.
 The game will automatically install the fonts it needs at this point.
 Press enter to accept when the game asks you if you want to restart it.
 It will close (and doesn’t automatically restart).

 ### Move the game to your preferred folder
 You can leave the game in `~/pokemon_uranium`, but if you want to move it to (for example) `~/Documents/Pokémon Uranium` you can now do so through Finder.

 ## ③ Play the game 😄👏
-Every time you want to play, double click `Run Pokémon Uranium.command` in your game directory to start it.
-You can also drag `Run Pokémon Uranium.command` to the right side of your Dock (next to the Trash).
-Your saves are in `<game directory>/drive_c/users/<username>/Saved Games/Pokemon Uranium`.
+- Every time you want to play, double click `Run Pokémon Uranium.command` in your game directory to start it
+- You can also drag `Run Pokémon Uranium.command` to the right side of your Dock (next to the Trash)
+- When the game has launched you can close Terminal safely
+- Your saves are in `<game directory>/drive_c/users/<username>/Saved Games/Pokemon Uranium`.

 ### Known issues
 - Fullscreen mode causes the game to slow down significantly.
 An alternative to fullscreen is to set the window to Large, and go to `System Preferences → Accessibility → Zoom → Use scroll gesture with modifier keys to zoom`, then zoom into the game using your chosen modifier key and a scroll wheel / pinch on the trackpad.